How to Enjoy the Holidays While Maintaining Your Child's Sleep Schedule

-Yes, you heard me right, you can have it all — Happy Holidays and a happy well-rested child!
-With a little planning and whole lot of gumption, you can maintain your child’s sleep schedule amidst the hustle and bustle of the holiday season.
+Yes, you CAN have it all — Happy Holidays and a happy well-rested child!
+With a little planning and guidance, you can maintain your child’s sleep schedule amidst the hustle and bustle of the holiday season.

 There are three main reasons that a baby or toddler’s healthy sleep habits go out the window during the holidays:

-In this article, I am going to give you tips on how to navigate each without undoing all the hard work you put forth in helping your child shape healthy sleep habits.
+This article gives you tips on how to navigate each of these things without undoing all the hard work you’ve done to establish your child’s healthy sleep habits.

 If you are traveling by car…